-“What can you actually find out about the average person named on an 19th century bottle?”
+“What can you actually find out about the person or company named on an 19th century bottle?”
 In many cases, the answer is not much, or at least not much besides what a genealogist might find out.

 I ask you to think about small business owners who you know in your town or neighborhood.
 How much really is written or published about them?
 Consider that in the 19th century, there was no such thing as a human interest article in a local paper.
 Many companies did not print much in the way of advertising – they relied on their local market to sell their goods.
 In short, it can be a major research effort to find any information.